-Update: 7/10/19.
+Update: 9/10/22.
 I was checking out at a local convenience store when my eyes caught a glimpse of Chef Robert Irving's Fit Crunch Bar.
 While I didn't know who chef Robert Irving was (I live under a rock), the word “Fit” caught my attention as did the fact that this bar contained whey protein and was “baked.”
 So I became curious and purchased it for this review.
 Is the Fit Crunch bar healthy?
 Would it be good for someone who wants to stay fit and healthy?
 Let's look at the ingredients and see what we can discover.
-See the Gatorade Way Protein Bar review for more insights.
+See the Gatorade Way Protein Bar review and the FoodBabe TruVani Only Bar review for more insights.

 Fit Crunch Protein Bar Nutrition Information

 According to the label of the product I purchased (Peanut Butter flavor), each Fit Crunch Bar (88 grams) has 388 calories.
 Of those, 140 calories come from fat.
 Here is a breakdown of the nutrition information in each bar: